'She's worked hard all her life': Former wartime parachute maker Mae celebrates turning 100 years old

 On her birthday, on Saturday (May 7), she received her second card from Her Majesty the Queen – having previously been sent a card from the monarch for her golden wedding anniversary – for 50 years of marriage to her husband Albert.

-"She’s seen a lot of life and experienced a lot,” Mae’s son, Patrick Goodwin, said.
+"She’s seen a lot of life and experienced a lot,” May’s son, Patrick Goodwin, said.

 She once had a television company cook her a meal in her apartment at the retirement home.

-So, what’s Mae’s secret to living to 100?
+So, what’s May’s secret to living to 100?
 Well, according to her son, Patrick, he credited "the gym of life”.

 “She’s never stepped foot in a gym,” he said.
 “But she’s worked hard all her life – and always helped other people.”